Hawaiian Kingdom: French Incident (1839)

-The Roman Catholic Diocese of Honolulu returned unpersecuted and as reparation Kamehameha III donated land for them to build a church upon.
+The Roman Catholic Diocese of Honolulu returned and as reparation Kamehameha III donated land for a church.

+Invasions

 Paulet Affair (1843)

-An even more serious threat occurred on February 13, 1843.
+On February 13, 1843.
 Lord George Paulet of the Royal Navy warship HMS Carysfort, entered Honolulu Harbor and demanded that King Kamehameha III cede the islands to the British Crown.
-Under the guns of the frigate, Kamehameha III surrendered to Paulet on February 25, writing to his people:
+Under the frigate's guns, Kamehameha III surrendered to Paulet on February 25, writing:

 "Where are you, chiefs, people, and commons from my ancestors, and people from foreign lands?

 Hear ye!
 I make known to you that I am in perplexity by reason of difficulties into which I have been brought without cause, therefore I have given away the life of our land.
 Hear ye! but my rule over you, my people, and your privileges will continue, for I have hope that the life of the land will be restored when my conduct is justified.

 Done at Honolulu, Oahu, this 25th day of February, 1843.